‘Prison Break’ Season 5: Creator Says ‘There Will Be Deaths,’ Hints Season 6

 While it has been made clear that Michael is not as dead as he was, what the Prison Break creator suggests is that the version of him that will return in Season 5 will not be the same.
 Seven years have passed and many things have changed since then, including Michael.

 This will definitely impact how things turn out for him in the love department come Prison Break Season 5.
-In “Odyssey,” Odysseus managed to reunite with his wife, Penelope.
+In Odyssey, Odysseus managed to reunite with his wife, Penelope.
 One fan believes that the hero might share the same fate with Lincoln’s little bro.

 However, Scheuring warned fans not to count on that happening in Prison Break Season 5 just yet.
 While he implied that Odysseus and Michael may have a parallel destiny, he “didn’t necessarily say” that a happy ending is in place for the latter.